-This committee also promotes an understanding of population health and health promotion philosophy, goals and objectives throughout the organisation.
+This Committee also promotes an understanding of population health and health promotion philosophy, goals and objectives throughout the organisation.

-Provides a forum for health service planning and facilitate networking at a local, regional and state level.
+The committee provides a forum for health service planning and facilitate networking at a local, regional and state level.

 OCCUPATIONAL HEALTH AND SAFETY COMMITTEE